tmacwill/stellata/README.md

     A.where(A.bar > 1).get()
     A.where(A.id << ['2a12f545-c587-4b99-8fd2-57e79f7c8bca', '31be0c81-f5ee-49b9-a624-356402427f76']).get()

-That last one is a where in query, in case that wasn't burp obvious.
+That last one is a where in query, in case that wasn't—burp—obvious.
 We can also use AND and OR in our queries like so:

     A.where((A.id == '2a12f545-c587-4b99-8fd2-57e79f7c8bca') | (A.bar < 5)).get()
     A.where((A.id == '2a12f545-c587-4b99-8fd2-57e79f7c8bca') & (A.bar > 1)).get()

+Other bells and whistles:

+    A.where(A.bar < 5).order(A.bar, 'asc').limit(5).get()

 Finally, we can use those relations we set up earlier with joins.
 Let's say we create the following: